Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 - On the Meaning of Life by Durant
 - Wealthier nations had significantly higher suicide rates than poorer countries.
-- Happier and unhappiness did not predict suicide.
+- Happiness and unhappiness didn't predict suicide.
 - So what?
 Why?
 - With meaning no longer imposed on us from an outside source, we have the freedom to create it for ourselves.
 - When we devote ourselves to difficult but worthwhile tasks, our lives feel more significant.